-Debra Morris, specialist brain injury solicitor at Barratts and Chair of Headway Derby, has spent the last few weeks recovering after she went skydiving on 26th October.
+Debra Morris is Chair of Headway Derby and has spent the last few weeks recovering after her fundraising skydive on 26th October.
 Debra gave us this interview:

 - My daughter, Katie, had it on her bucket list.
 I foolishly said I would join Katie and skydive if it was for a really good cause.
 I never really thought it would ever happen!

 - Alison Wright is a case manager who works with patients who have suffered a brain injury.
 Alison was intending to skydive for her 50th birthday; she told one of my clients whom she helps with care and support, they told me and the rest, as they say, is history.

 Why did you decide to skydive?

 - Alison Wright had already agreed to skydive to raise funds for Headway, the national brain injury charity.
 My work involves helping injured clients with brain injury to secure compensation to help improve their lives.
 However, I also see many people who cannot claim compensation and rely on the services of brain injury charities.
 This was the reason I became Chair of Headway Derby.
 The chance to raise a lot of money for Headway Derby was too good to miss.

 - I was very nervous on the day.
 We had decided to skydive in September when the weather would be better but we were cancelled 3 times before we got the go ahead.
 By then I was even more scared but we hardly had time to worry as we got the call on the same day that the plane could take off.
 I was relieved not to have another sleepless night!

 - Katie and Alison really enjoyed themselves but my experience was not the same!
 Hanging out a plane thousands of feet above the ground has to be the scariest thing I have ever faced.